 Topics to Avoid.
 Please do not send me articles promoting permanent life insurance (whole, universal, variable universal, etc.) as a retirement plan.
 Also, please avoid articles on these topics: indexed annuities, stock day trading, forex trading, and options trading.

 Send me a query.
 Send me a proposal — not the full article.
 Keep it brief: a tentative headline; two or three sentences explaining what the article will be about; and one sentence saying why you are qualified to write it.
-Based on this proposal I will let you know within a few days whether to submit the article.
+Based on this proposal I will let you know within a week whether to submit the article.
 If you do not hear from me in that time, please assume that I will not be able to publish your submission; you should then feel free to offer it elsewhere.
-My email is: [email protected]
+My email is: email@example.com.